MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 * [Configure streaming ingestion on your Azure Data Explorer cluster](/azure/data-explorer/ingest-data-streaming)
 * [Capture Event Hubs data in parquet format and analyze with Azure Synapse Analytics](/azure/stream-analytics/event-hubs-parquet-capture-tutorial)

-* [Data analytics for automotive test fleets](automotive-telemetry-analytics.yml) is a dedicated  scenario where the collected data is used for engineering validation and root cause analysis.
+* [Perform data analytics for automotive test fleets](automotive-telemetry-analytics.yml) is a dedicated  scenario where the collected data is used for engineering validation and root cause analysis.